softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.DefinitionDone.md

 A definition of done is also relative to each team and what they are delivering, so it should be negotiated at the beginning of each project with the development team to decide what quality standards are important to uphold.

-For a data strategy project, some possible items to include in the checklist:
+Some possible items to include in the checklist:

 - Private Endpoints (PE) implemented end-to-end for the data path implemented.
 - Credentials stored securely in AKV accessible only through PEs.